ghgltggamers/MCS---Molten-Controll-System/README.md

 Please ensure that your code adheres to the project's coding standards and includes tests for any new functionality.

-For more details, visit the project repository at [GitHub Repository]([https://github.com/your-repo-link](https://github.com/ghgltggamers/MCS---Molten-Controll-System)).
+For more details, visit the project repository at [GitHub Repository](https://github.com/ghgltggamers/MCS---Molten-Controll-System).

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE.txt) file for details.
+See the [LICENSE](LICENSE) file for details.

 ---